noopy-iot/noopy-iot/README.md

 # **👋🏽 Hi, I’m Anup**
 ## I'm a **Data Scientist**, and an SME on CMS Medicaid and Medicare data, Healthcare Metrics, and Distributed Data Analysis on large-scale Linux clusters.
-### I usually work on my private Gitlab server, but this Github profile serves as my public-facing git repository.
+### I usually work on my private Gitlab server, but this Github serves as my public-facing repository.

 - 🎓Dual Degrees.
   - [BS] Mathematics